-Age at coring height distribution is not normal (Shapiro-Wilk test of p<.05) (Figure 4).
+Tree core analyses (n=133) were used to determine the number of trees dating back to year of regeneration.
+The age at coring height distribution is not normal (Shapiro-Wilk test of p<0.05) (Figure 4).
 The mean age at coring height was 24 years old.
-In total, 133 cores were able to be dated.
 The most recent core was from 2016.

 Annual Growth